 - Paul Dickson's Baseball Dictionary uses the term "morning glory" for a hitter who shines early in the season but then cools off.

 - The Chicago Cubs have a very long-standing reputation as "lovable losers".
 It is unlikely that anyone alive today saw their last World Series win (1908), and most people in the stands at their last World Series appearance (1945) are probably also dead.
 Nevertheless, they've still from time to time fielded some good teams that by all rights should have been contenders.
 Despite that, they're still the Cubs.
 No matter how good they seem to be in a given season, you know that they'll choke somewhere short of the World Series.

-- The Cubs reputation for fizzling is so entrenched that it has led to the supposed Curse of the Billy Goat being blamed.
+- The Cubs' reputation for fizzling is so entrenched that it has led to the supposed Curse of the Billy Goat being blamed.
 Cubs lore has it that a bar ownernote was told to leave Wrigley Field (the Cubs' home field since 1914) during Game 4 of the 1945 World Series because his goat was bothering other fans, so the the owner put a curse on the Cubs ("Them Cubs, they aren't gonna win no more.") - the Cubs lost that game, lost the series, and have not played a World Series game since.
 Superstitious fans have even tried to break the curse through elaborate, usually goat-related means.